-- 1. Undertake a rigorous investigation in the area of childhood studies. - 2.
-Demonstrate a critical awareness of the relevant theory, real world practices and constraints. - 3.
-Identify a clear project scope statement and project plan. - 4.
-Justify the approach being taken. - 5.
-Identify and use appropriate methods to research a complex issue. - 6.
-Collect and analyse data in an appropriate and effective manner, understanding its relevance to the enquiry and recognising real world constraints and assumptions. - 7.
-Draw conclusions and make recommendations based on quantitative and/or qualitative information. - 8.
-Recognise and evaluate the impact of those conclusions and recommendations.
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to 1.
+Undertake a rigorous investigation in Knowledge and Understanding: the area of childhood studies.
+1,2,3,5 2.
+Demonstrate a critical awareness of Cognitive/Intellectual skills: the relevant theory, real world practices and constraints.
+1,2,3,4,9,10 3.
+Identify a clear project scope Key/transferable skills: statement and project plan.
+1,2,4,6 4.
+Justify the approach being taken.

+5. Identify and use appropriate methods Practical skills:

+to research a complex issue.
+1-4

+6. Collect and analyse data in an

+appropriate and effective manner,

+understanding its relevance to the

+enquiry and recognising real world

+constraints and assumptions.

+7. Draw conclusions and make

+recommendations based on

+quantitative and/or qualitative

+information.

+8. Recognise and evaluate the impact of

+those conclusions and

+recommendations.